Magnetic field induced corrections to the NJL model coupling constant from vacuum polarization: Introduction

 \section{Introduction}

 Strong magnetic fields are expected to show up in non-central heavy ions collisions (h.i.c.) and also in astrophysical systems such as dense stars or magnetars.
-In h.i.c. they may reach $e B_0 \sim 10^{18}$ G $\sim m_{\pi}^2$ or $eB_0 \sim 0.04-0.3$GeV$^2$ from RHIC to LHC \cite{reviews-B-qcd,parity-Bfield,hic-kharzeev,cme}, even if within a short time interval in a limited spatial region \cite{tuchin,skokov-Bxt,Bfield-xt-rhic}.
+In h.i.c. they may reach $e B_0 \sim 10^{18}$ G $\sim m_{\pi}^2$ or $eB_0 \sim 0.04-0.3$GeV$^2$ from RHIC to LHC \cite{reviews-B-qcd,parity-Bfield,hic-kharzeev,cme}, even if within a short time interval in a limited spatial region \cite{tuchin,skokov-Bxt,Bfield-xt-rhic} with recent indications that magnetic fields may be weaker than previously estimated although still strong \cite{nonOhm}.
 In the early Universe \cite{early-universe,cosmo-B} and in magnetars/neutron stars \cite{magnetars,eos-neutronstar,stars-B} magnetic fields were estimated to have been of the order of $e B_0 \sim 10^{21}$ G and $10^{15}$G respectively.
 Although the geometry of the magnetic fields might be time dependent and extremely complicated, a first theoretical analysis, by considering constant magnetic fields, can be very useful to understand their role in strong interactions systems - that are themselves very complicated to be treated.
 Strong magnetic fields might lead to many different effects in different aspects of hadron dynamics, both at the quark and gluon level and at the (lower energies) hadron and nuclear levels, and experimental evidences are currently searched in different types of experiments.
 The validity of the semi-classical description of magnetic field in aspects of h.i.c. has been tested for example in \cite{navarra+est}.
 Among these properties that might receive large contributions from the presence of the magnetic fields, a mechanism of mass generation was predicted earlier: the so called magnetic catalysis for which, even in the chiral limit, particles develop mass and that has been identified with the high degeneracy of the lowest Landau-level \cite{magn-catalysis,reviewB1,mag-catalysis-rev,mag-catalysis2}.